MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-howto.md

 [Install the Azure CLI](install-azure-cli.md) or open [Azure Cloud Shell](https://shell.azure.com) to run the scripts in this article.

-## Parameter persistence data file
+## Parameter persist data file

-Parameter persistence data is kept in a file named **.param_persist** which is stored in your working directory.
+parameter persist data is kept in a file named **.param_persist** which is stored in your working directory.
 If you are using [Azure Cloud Shell](https://shell.azure.com) to execute Azure CLI commands, your working directory is in the storage account being used by the Azure CLI.
 If you are using a [local install](/install-azure-cli) of the Azure CLI, your working directory is on your local machine.
-In either case, the parameter persistence file is a hidden file and should not be manually updated.
+In either case, the parameter persist file is a hidden file and should not be manually updated.

-## Parameter persistence storage and support
+## Parameter persist storage and support

-The following Azure CLI parameters are supported by parameter persistence.
-The **resource_group_name** and **location** parameters are stored differently in that you can add them to parameter persistence _without_ executing a create command.
+The following Azure CLI parameters are supported by parameter persist.
+The **resource_group_name** and **location** parameters are stored differently in that you can add them to parameter persist _without_ executing a create command.

 | Persisted parameter | Storage action | Supported by
 |-|-|-|